First of all, let's define "diatonic"

 In the late 1800s, a minor tuned version was devised:

 All of the above variations were based around being able to play a simple diatonic scale in the mid-range of the instrument, with simple accompaniment chords in the low octave.
-In the early 1900s, another layout was developed which repeated the complete major scale in the low, mid and high registers with the idea of being able to play melodies over a wider range, without having accompanying chords built into the instrument.
+In the early 1900s, another layout was developed which repeated the complete major scale in the low, middle and high registers with the idea of being able to play melodies over a wider range, without having accompanying chords built into the instrument.
 This later became known as Solo Tuning and is now the most popular arrangement of notes on the chromatic harmonica:

 Some Richter harmonicas have combined elements of the solo tuning with the older chord-based tuning:

 Of course, in more recent years, companies such as Lee Oskar, Hohner, Seydel and Huang have brought out even more specialised tunings for the Richter System harmonica, but most of them follow the basic idea of repeated tonic triads as blow notes and some sort of dominant chord for the draw notes.
 The Little Lady, the Oskamonica, Seydel Big Six, Hohner Marine Band and Special 20, Lee Oskar, Suzuki ProMaster and Overdrive, Seydel 1847 and Blues Session, etc., etc., are all examples of Richter System harmonicas.